ETX-ASU/simcapi-js/README.md

 To use Pipit, you must use an `adapter` to be able to interface with AELP.
 There exists two Adapters, `CapiAdapter` and `BackboneAdapter`.

+### Capi Model ###
+If you choose to use the `CapiAdapter`, you must use a `CapiModel` to be able to interface with the Adapter.
+If you choose to use the `BackboneAdapter`, you must you a `Backbone Model`.

+The `Capi Model` holds the data that is communicated between the sim and AELP.
+During the setup phase, you choose which of the data to expose that exists in the model.

+Without a model, you can not expose data of the sim to AELP.

 ### Setup ###

 In the setup phase, you must tell Pipit what you want the Sim to expose.
 To expose the properties of the simulation, you use the method _watch_.